Martyn Pig: Chapter 8: Christmas Day

-The next morning Breece arrives with WPC Sally Sanders and tells Martyn that they have found his father’s body.
+The next morning Breece arrives with WPC Sally Sanders and tells Martyn that they have found his father's body.
 He plays innocent and even cries.
-They tell him his aunt is there but he says he doesn’t want to see her.
-He thinks of a dog he once had called Jacko that his dad had once gotten rid of and this memory enables him to cry easily for anyone watching.
+They tell him his aunt is there but he says he does not want to see her.
+He thinks of a dog he once had called Jacko who his dad had once gotten rid of and this memory enables him to cry easily for anyone watching.
 He goes through all the problems that he must solve in his head.
 Breece and Finlay interview Martyn along with Peter Bennett from Social Services.
-They reveal that his father’s body was found weighed down in a sleeping bag.
+They reveal that his father's body was found weighed down in a sleeping bag.
 Martyn then begins to spin them a story about how a few weeks previously, Dean had gotten angry with Martyn for chatting with his girlfriend at a dance.
 Dean and a friend then came to threaten Martyn.
-Dean went upstairs and found out that Martyn’s dad was going to inherit money and demanded that Martyn have it for him by Monday.
-However, when he returns and Martyn doesn’t have anything for him, he ransacks his dad’s room.
+Dean went upstairs and found out that Martyn's dad was going to inherit money and demanded that Martyn have it for him by Monday.
+However, when he returns and Martyn does not have anything for him, he ransacks his dad's room.
 He says he will return later but never does.
 The interview ends and Bennett says he will bring Martyn to stay with his Aunty Jean.
 Martyn asks how they knew the location of the body and is told that they got an anonymous phone-call at 3am from a stolen mobile in the voice of a drunken 40-year old male.

 Chapter 9: Epilogue

 Martyn has been living with Aunty Jean for almost a year.
-She is always trying to ‘educate’ him.
-It transpires that she also has a drink problem, albeit better concealed than his father’s.
-The investigation never came to anything - then there was a coroner’s inquest and his dad’s funeral.
+She is always trying to 'educate' him.
+It transpires that she also has a drink problem, albeit better concealed than his father's.
+The investigation never came to anything - then there was a coroner's inquest and his dad's funeral.
 Although the police continued their investigations, they got nowhere due to a lack of proof.
-Then, one day in the conservatory of Aunty Jean’s house, Breece asks Martyn how well he knew Alexandra Freeman.
+Then, one day in the conservatory of Jean's house, Breece asks Martyn how well he knew Alexandra Freeman.
 It turns out that the phone records show that Martyn and Alex were talking quite a lot on the phone around Christmas.
-Then Breece turns to him and asks him how it feels to get away with murder.
-But, as usual, Martyn claims complete ignorance.
+Breece turns to him and asks him how it feels to get away with murder.
+As usual, Martyn claims complete ignorance.
 Then one day, Martyn gets a letter from Alex from California.
-In it, she reminds him of his belief that something’s only wrong if you think it’s wrong; if you think it’s right and others think it’s wrong, then it’s only wrong if you get caught.
-She tells him that she’s beginning to make it as an actress and that he should hurry up writing that murder mystery where she plays the murderer’s beautiful mistress… Martyn puts the letter down and begins to notice it snowing outside.
+In it, she reminds him of his belief that something is only wrong if you think it's wrong; if you think it's right and others think it's wrong, then it is only wrong if you get caught.
+She tells him that she is beginning to make it as an actress and that he should hurry up writing that murder mystery where she plays the murderer's beautiful mistress.
+Martyn puts the letter down and begins to notice it snowing outside.